Tree and Lawn FAQs

 4. What's the typical cost of a tree service?

-Cost always varies which is dependant on the size of tree, what obstacles are under the canopy, such as decks, and also how much work within the tree is needed.
+Cost always varies which is dependent on the size of tree, what obstacles are under the canopy, such as decks, and also how much work within the tree is needed.

 5. How can I proactively reduce the cost of pruning my trees?

 There are many ways that people try to reduce the cost to maintain their landscape, such as having a company remove a couple branches at a time or trimming half of the tree, this route will always cost more.
 There is a cost with every tree company for travel time, climbing a tree and also cleaning up the ground from the work that was done .
 Knocking out all of the trimming in one trip will save!
 Budgeting may need to be done beforehand, but you could potentially save hundreds of dollars in added costs.
-Tanglewood Offers deferred payments to help you go this route.
-Also pruning more often can help catch potentially expensive costs early such as liability damage from low branches over the street or roof repair costs from a rubbing branch.
+Also pruning more often can help catch potentially expensive costs early such as liability damage from low branches over the street or roof repair costs from rubbing branches.

 Tree and Shrub Planting and Installation